JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 - Add a small section to [](php_open_api.md#utility-classes) describing `PhpFilePathUtils` utility class.

 ### May-22

-PHP Type Providers
-: Add section [](php_open_api_php_type_providers.md) about type providers describing type inference in PhpStorm and how to implement your own type provider for PHP.

 Navigation Bar
 : Add [](navbar.md) section with an [accompanying tutorial](structure_aware_navbar.md) showing how to implement a custom navigation bar for a custom language.